Exciton and biexciton preparation via coherent swing-up excitation in a GaAs quantum dot embedded in micropillar cavity: Results

 To provide direct evidence of biexciton involvement under SUPER excitation, we aimed to directly detect photoluminescence from the biexciton (XX) state.
 To enable this, we adjusted the detuning of the first pulse from $\Delta_1 = -3.6$~meV to $\Delta_1 = -2.8$~meV, thereby avoiding spectral overlap between the excitation laser and the XX emission line, while still not within the range of phonon-assisted TPE.
 The upper panel of Fig.~\ref{fig:Fig3}c shows the resulting PL spectra for two different values of the second-pulse detuning.
 At $\Delta_2 = -6.1$~meV, both exciton (X) and biexciton (XX) emission are clearly observed.
 In contrast, at $\Delta_2 = -7.5$~meV, no PL from either state is detected, confirming that both excitation pulses are required for the process, ruling out resonant or phonon-assisted TPE via the spectral tails of the pulses.
 Additionally, we observe that the positions of the resonance fringes shift consistently with the change in $\Delta_1$, further supporting the interpretation that the biexciton is coherently populated through the two-pulse SUPER scheme.

 The lower panel of Fig.~\ref{fig:Fig3}c displays the integrated PL intensities as a function of the second-pulse detuning $\Delta_2$.
 In agreement with the anisotropy measurements in Fig.~\ref{fig:Fig3}a, two distinct X resonance peaks are observed in the co-linearly polarized configuration (blue curve).
 Notably, only the resonance at $\Delta_2 = -6.1$ meV coincides with strong biexciton (XX) emission (red curve), confirming that this feature arises from XX-mediated excitation.
 As $\Delta_2$ is further decreased, the X/XX intensity ratio increases significantly, indicating that these excitation conditions lead to predominant neutral exciton preparation.
 Although the spectral separation between the two resonances is small compared to the bandwidth of the excitation pulses, they can be reliably distinguished and followed over a broad range of $\Delta_{1,2}$ detunings, as shown in Fig.~\ref{fig:Fig3}d.
-Having confirmed coherent biexciton preparation via the SUPER protocol and clarified its impact on the polarization properties of the exciton emission, we now investigate in more detail how changing the orientation of the laser polarization affects the observed SUPER resonances.
-In particular we focus on a peculiar excitation regime, where the SUPER protocol enables selective population of a single H- or V-polarized exciton states, depending on the laser detuning and without altering its polarization.
+Having confirmed coherent biexciton preparation via the SUPER protocol and clarified its impact on the properties of the exciton emission, we now investigate in more detail the changes in the observed SUPER resonances induced by rotating the laser polarization.
+In particular we focus on a peculiar excitation regime, where the SUPER protocol enables selective population of a single H or V-polarized exciton state, depending on the laser detuning and without altering its polarization.